jrz129up/insurance-data-processing/README.md

 # Insurance-data-processing
-This repositary contains one code constructing a panel and another Compute the value based on the formula in the jpg
+This repositary contains one code constructing a panel and another computing the value by adapting the formula included cleverly